WHAT YOU NEED TO KNOW ABOUT ED-DMT1, “DIABULIMIA”

 - Extreme lethargy

-- May be in a normal body weight, larger body, or underweight (although prior to diagnosis of DMT1, it is common to lose weight)
+- Can occur in clients with “normal” body weight, clients with larger bodies, and in clients with lower-weight bodies (note: prior to the diagnosis of DMT1, it is common to lose weight)

 When an individual is diagnosed with diabetes, there is an immediate and constant focus on controlling “numbers.”
 As a result, there is regular worry about their blood sugar numbers, carb counting, hemoglobin A1c levels, and insulin dosing–among others.